hanneshayashi/gsm/README.md

 GSM is a CLI for the official Google API.
 It is designed to be easily usable in scripts and workflows.
 To that end, I made the decision to ommit the implementation of "interesting" output that tells you what GSM is doing, because, while it may be neat to watch, it doesn't serve a purpose when you want to create a script that actually uses the output and I hate the idea of parsing unformatted text to make decisions.
 Therefore, all* of GSM's console output is parseable JSON or XML (mostly what the API returns).

+If you want to use GSM's output in scripts, you may want to consider using the `--compressOutput` flag, to keep GSM from unnecessarily "prettying up" the output.

 *the [configs](https://gsm.hayashi-ke.online/gsm/configs) command is a notable exception.

 #### Scripting examples

 I highly recommend considering using GSM together with PowerShell or Python when creating scripts.\
-GSM works nicely with PowerShell's ConvertFrom-Json commandlet.
+GSM works nicely with PowerShell's ConvertFrom-Json commandlet (although there are some [issues with very large amounts of data](https://gsm.hayashi-ke.online/scripting/#processing-very-large-amounts-of-data-with-powershell)).

 You can take a look at some examples under [scripting](https://gsm.hayashi-ke.online/scripting).